nhrrob/laravelwiki/installing-xdebug-on-laravel-valet-part-1.md

 php --ini
 ```
 d.
 Verify Xdebug installation => phpinfo in browser
-e.
+<br>e.
 If xdebug not shown, then add some code in php.ini (path same as phpinfo or, xdebug installed path - get when info shows after installation)
 - V2
 ```
 zend_extension=xdebug.so